w3c/wai-wcag-em/procedure.md

 An evaluation commissioner may be interested in additional information beyond what is needed to evaluate the extent of conformance of the target product to WCAG 2.
 For example, an evaluation commissioner might be interested in:

-*   Evaluation of additional user interfaces beyond what is needed to form a representative sample from the target digital product;
+*   Evaluation of additional views beyond what is needed to form a representative sample from the target digital product;
 *   Reports of all occurrences of issues rather than representative examples of the types of issues on the target digital product;
 *   Analysis of particular use cases, situations, and user groups for interacting with the target digital product;
 *   Description of possible solutions to the issues encountered beyond the scope of the evaluation;